Espoo: Immigration

 As of 2024, there were 80,691 people with an immigrant background living in Espoo, or 25% of the population.
 (Note: Statistics Finland classifies a person as having a "foreign background" if both parents or the only known parent were born abroad.)
 There were 70,918 residents who were born abroad, or 22% of the population.
 The number of foreign citizens in Espoo was 49,245.

 The relative share of immigrants in Espoo's population is almost three times higher than the national average.
 Moreover, the city's new residents are increasingly of foreign origin.
 This will increase the proportion of foreign residents in the coming years.

-The largest groups are from the former Soviet Union, Estonia, India, China, Iraq and Russia.
+The largest groups are from the former Soviet Union, Estonia, India, China, Iraq and Serbia.
 The number of people from India has increased sharply in recent years, especially in the areas of Olari and Suurpelto.

 Religion

 In 2023, the Evangelical Lutheran Church was the largest religious group with 50.3% of the population of Espoo.
 Other religious groups accounted for 3.8% of the population.
 45.9% of the population had no religious affiliation.

 According to the 2018 division Espoo is home to the following Evangelical Lutheran congregations: